Mount Yasur

 The glow of the volcano was apparently what attracted Captain James Cook on the first European journey to the island in 1774.
 Today, the mountain is a sacred area for the John Frum cargo cult.
 Members of the cult revere John Frum, a deified messenger who foretold the bringing of wealth to the island by American forces, and believe he resides in Mount Yasur with his countrymen.
 The village of Sulphur Bay, the center of the movement, claims the volcano as part of their territory.

+Name

+The name of this volcano comes from the Kwamera term iasur meaning "volcano".

 IUGS geological heritage site

-In respect of it 'erupting for more than 800 years' and being 'the lighthouse of the Pacific!', the International Union of Geological Sciences (IUGS) included 'The active Yasur–Yenkahe volcanic complex' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
-The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'
+In respect of its 800-year-long eruption, and being called the lighthouse of the Pacific, the International Union of Geological Sciences (IUGS) included the Yasur–Yenkahe volcanic complex in its assemblage of 100 geological heritage sites around the world in a listing published in October 2022.
+The organisation defines an IUGS Geological Heritage Site as "a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history."